yohanesss/md_blog/posts/find-intersection-of-two-arrays.md

   intersection_set = create a second set (for storing our intersected value)

   loop through array_2:
-   check if val of array_2 val is on set_1:
+   check if val of array_2 is on set_1:
      push val of array_2 into intersection_set

   return array from intersection_set